 Drama is an integral tool through which many areas of the curriculum are taught eg hot seating in History when a member of the class takes on a role of Florence Nightingale and other pupils have the chance to question "Florence" about her life and experiences.
-Drama is regularly used as a stimulus for writing eg in the Power of Reading the Year 3 children used dance and role play to be cats when studying ‘Varjac Paw’.
+Drama is regularly used as a stimulus for writing eg in the Power of Reading the Year 3 children used dance and role play to be re-enact Egyptian dramas.
 In RE and PSHE drama eg "conscience alley" is used as a tool to promote tool, discussion and valuing others' opinions.

 The school has fully implemented the Literacy curriculum.

 An hour each day is timetabled specifically for the teaching of literacy.
 This session includes whole class, independent and group work focusing on a variety of texts, writing, spelling, punctuation, grammar, reading skills and handwriting.
 Children are given regular opportunities to write in extended contexts in both fiction and non-fiction modules.
 They will always start modules with a 'cold' piece of writing so the value of teaching can clearly be seen in end of modular pieces.
 Writing opportunities are also provided in cross-curricular contexts.